tuguzD/obsidian-plug-in-pack/README.md

 - [Sheets Extended](https://github.com/NicoNekoru/obsidan-advanced-table-xt) – create vertical headers, change style of table cells and merge them together

-## 🎨 Editor appearance
+## 🎨 Change *editor appearance* in new ways
 - ~~[Continuous Mode](https://github.com/gasparschott/obsidian-continuous-mode)~~ – display all open notes or files (like PDFs) in tab group as a single scrollable document
   - disabled (for now) due to a "auto-scrolling" conflict with "Scroll Speed" plugin
 - [Blur](https://github.com/gapmiss/blur) – apply blur effect to portions of text to obfuscate it (non-[Markdown](https://help.obsidian.md/Editing+and+formatting/Basic+formatting+syntax), so works only in `Obsidian` app)
 - [Abbreviations and Acronyms](https://github.com/dragonish/obsidian-abbreviations) – auto-mark abbreviations/acronyms (terms) from metadata or global settings
 - [Pixel Banner](https://github.com/jparkerweb/pixel-banner) – make notes more visually appealing by creating a banner image (from vault/Web) at their top
-- [Widgets](https://github.com/rafaelveiga/obsidian-widgets) – add widgets (clock, [countdown](https://github.com/rafaelveiga/obsidian-widgets?tab=readme-ov-file#countdown), counter, quote) to your notes from custom codeblocks
 - [Colored Tags Wrangler](https://github.com/code-of-chaos/obsidian-colored_tags_wrangler) – assign unique tag colors, then apply them to canvas items, folders and/or notes
 - [Party](https://github.com/shap-po/obsidian-party) – create and customize "particle" effects on certain actions (e.g., completing checkboxes by default)
 - [Iconic](https://github.com/gfxholo/iconic) – set custom (colored) emoji/icon for files/folders ("in bulk" via rules) and app menus with their own icons
 - [Limelight](https://github.com/smikula/obsidian-limelight) – make all opened, but non-active panes dimmer: focus on an actively modified one
+- [Code Styler](https://github.com/mayurankv/Obsidian-Code-Styler) – apply styles/themes to codeblocks and inline code, or customize them to your liking

 ## 🧭 Improve *navigation* between your files
 - [Vertical Tabs](https://github.com/oxdc/obsidian-vertical-tabs) – group, organize and efficiently navigate between tabs using a interactable vertical list of them
 - [Quick Explorer](https://github.com/pjeby/quick-explorer) – make breadcrumbs interactable: view vault contents, navigate it and quickly preview any note
-- [Dynamic Outline](https://github.com/theopavlove/obsidian-dynamic-outline) – view a floating table of contents for an opened note (without the need to open any [Sidebars](https://help.obsidian.md/User+interface/Sidebar))
 - [Double Click Tab](https://github.com/Quorafind/Obsidian-Double-Click-Tab) – double-click a tab with a modifier key, moving it to new side pane/window (or just close it)
 - [Homepage](https://github.com/mirnovov/obsidian-homepage) – set any note as a "landing" page that will be opened when app launches and/or all tabs are closed
 - [Beautitab](https://github.com/andrewmcgivery/obsidian-beautitab) – replace empty "New tab" with a page containing background, search bar, recent notes/bookmarks

+### 📄 View *chosen file* faster
 - [Mouse Navigation](https://github.com/hobeom/obsidian-mouse-navigation) – use gestures while pressing `RMB`: scroll note to top/bottom, navigate forward/backward
+- [Chord Sheets](https://github.com/olvidalo/obsidian-chord-sheets?tab=readme-ov-file#-autoscroll) – start/stop automatic scroll of an active note, configure scrolling speed on the fly
+- [Typewriter Mode](https://github.com/davisriedel/obsidian-typewriter-mode) – enable typewriter scrolling, so that current line (cursor) stays at fixed position of a view
+- [Dynamic Outline](https://github.com/theopavlove/obsidian-dynamic-outline) – view a floating table of contents for an opened note (without the need to open any [Sidebars](https://help.obsidian.md/User+interface/Sidebar))

 ## 📊 Collect new *information* about your work